mikeu/mmsi.js/README.md

 # mmsi.js
-A javascript library for parsing MMSI numbers (Maritime Mobile Service Identities) to validate format and extract information such as country of registration.
+A javascript library for parsing MMSI numbers (Maritime Mobile Service Identities) to validate format and extract information such as country or other jurisdiction of registration.

 ## About
 From [Wikipedia](https://en.wikipedia.org/wiki/Maritime_Mobile_Service_Identity):